-Released just before Halloween day in America, this is an essential update from Apple to quietly fix up some really big and nasty "Halloween-like" bugs in macOS High Sierra 10.13.0 while giving the impression from the release notes that only mundane and minor improvements have been made.
-We may not be told of all the bug fixes (probably wise considering how well we know Apple tests its own products still looking for more beta testers?), but we do find a hefty list of security fixes for those bugs we do know about.
+Released just prior to Halloween day in America, this is considered by many users to be an essential update from Apple for those users stuck on macOS High Sierra (mainly the newbies who have purchased the latest Macs) in order to quietly fix up some really big and nasty "Halloween-like" bugs in version 10.13.0 while giving the impression from the release notes that the company has only had to deal with mundane and minor improvements (ha!).
+We may not be told of all the bug fixes (probably wise considering how well we know Apple tests its own products still looking for more beta testers?
+You can be sure we are the beta testers right now!), but we do find a hefty list of security fixes for those bugs we do know about.
 So important are these fixes that the company has provided separate security updates for macOS Sierra and macOS El Capitan.
+Probably worth grabbing the update yourself and applying straightaway.
 Of the bugs Apple is prepared to say, we see a fix for Bluetooth during those moments when it may stop working during Apple Pay transactions.
 Not being able to enter text in Spotlight using the keyboard is fixed.
 Greater reliability of SMB printing and Microsoft Exchange message sync in Mail.app, More importantly, any issues where a Filevault-encrypted APFS volume cannot be unencrypted because of corruption or loss of the original password can now be unlocked using a recovery keychain file.
 To use this file, you must work with the UNIX command man diskutil in Terminal.
 This is important given how new the APFS technology is at the moment.
 The risk of losing your data should anything happen to the password is heightened with this technology.
 Also one other crucial security bug fix has been carried over from the Supplemental Update 1.0.
 This is best explained in the following quote:

 "It was recently reported that a vulnerability in macOS High Sierra allowed apps with malicious intent to access passwords stored in Apple’s Keychain in plain text.
 That would, of course, immediately give the owner of the app access to passwords which were supposed to be secured and encrypted by the system.
 The process of achieving this, which was reported to Apple on September 7th well before the macOS High Sierra launch, has never been officially disclosed by the discoverer, and while Apple fixed this in an Supplemental Update to 10.13.0, the same fix carries over to 10.13.1 as well."
 (Source: "Download: macOS 10.13.1 High Sierra Final Version Released": iPhoneFirmware.com, 31 October 2017)

-Or better still, if you really want to be safe, we recommend waiting for the next macOS upgrade.
+Or better still, if you really want to be safe, we recommend waiting for the next macOS upgrade sometime late 2018.

 To make the improvements seem not too serious, Apple has also mentioned the addition of heaps more emojis for those riveted by their appearance.
 And we see "minor app and performance improvements" to iTunes, raising it to version 12.7.1.